Tallulah Harlech: Modeling

 In 2007, Harlech went to New York City where she began assisting in fashion which was followed by her working for John Galliano and Karl Lagerfeld at Chanel.
-When asked by Alison Taylor of The Daily Telegraph regarding working there she was quoted saying:'It's been an honour.
-And I hope I can use the fact that I've been fortunate to develop my own ideas.'

-In 2016 she appeared on the Jonathan Baron's Baron magazine and in 2017 was one of the models invited to Alexa Chung's fashion shows at the Danish Church of Saint Katherine in North West London.
+In 2016, she appeared on the Jonathan Baron's Baron magazine and in 2017 was one of the models invited to Alexa Chung's fashion shows at the Danish Church of Saint Katherine in North West London.

 Acting

 As an actress, Harlech was known for appearing in such films such as Spite and Malice and well as a part in a Broadway play Richard III in which she played a wife of Richard III, the latter played by Anatol Yusef.

-In 2013, she appeared in a short film called Once Upon a Time... along with Keira Knightley, Stella Tennant, Saskia de Brauw and Lindsey Wixson where she player a role of Ève Lavallière.
+In 2013, she appeared in a short film called Once Upon a Time... along with Keira Knightley, Stella Tennant, Saskia de Brauw and Lindsey Wixson where she played a role of Ève Lavallière.

+Personal

+She helped her mother Amanda Harlech restore the 17th-century Harlech family home, Glyn Cywarch, in north Wales.
+She has established the "Syla" brand for sensitive skin.